24eme/ticket_champion/README.md

 - choose your db username
 - choose your db password
 - choose the name of your db
+- run `npm install` at the root of the project
 - run `systemctl start mysql` to start Mysql DB
 - run `npm run start:dev` to start developing